slzhou-xy/RED/README.md

 ## DATA

 We conduct our experiments on three trajectory datasets and corresponding road networks, including **Chengdu**, **Porto** and **Rome**.
-For pravicy, we only provide Porto dataset.
 To get path trajectory, you can refer to map matching method [FMM](https://github.com/cyang-kth/fmm).
 To get trajectory similarity, you can refer to this [website](https://github.com/bguillouet/traj-dist).
 To get detour trajectory, you can refer to [JCLRNT](https://github.com/mzy94/JCLRNT)

 For exmaple: